-It is important that parents, families, physicians, educators, and other community members understand and explicitly tell children and teens that the healthiest option is to not use any drugs, including alcohol, tobacco and marijuana.
+It is important that parents, families, physicians, educators, and other community members understand and explicitly tell children and teens that the healthiest choice is to not use any drugs, including alcohol, nicotine (tobacco) and marijuana.
 When youth are using substances, it is important to intervene as early as possible.

 Finding treatment -- whether for your teen, a loved one or yourself -- for a substance use disorder can be overwhelming.
 Not all treatment programs have a stated goal of abstinence.
 Some consider reduced substance use to be a success.
 However, any amount of substance use is unhealthy, and any amount of substance use makes relapse more likely.
 Quality treatment for adolescents has a goal of long-term recovery which includes abstinence from all drug use.

 It is important to understand that treatment does not "fix" or "cure" the addicted person.
 Treatment is the first step in the long process of achieving recovery.
 Many people who successfully complete treatment return to substance use or relapse.
 After treatment, and even during treatment, there are many events and challenges that may tempt a person to resume substance use.
 It is important that people with addictions have the support of friends and family after treatment as well.
 Read more about supporting long-term recovery below.

 The following resources may help you find and choose a treatment option.

 Family Resource Center - A directory of resources backed by various degrees of scientific support to those that come from the most notable, national sources.
 It is a place to start getting informed about how to prevent drug or alcohol use, intervene early, find treatment and support adolescents in addiction recovery.

 National Center on Addiction and Substance Abuse - A national non-profit research and policy organization focused on improving the understanding, prevention and treatment of substance use and addiction.
 Includes How to Find Quality Addiction Treatment.